smartdevicelink/sdl_evolution/README.md

 ---

-#### iOS SDK: 5.1.0
-**Release Date**: January 16, 2018

-**Contents**: This release will focus on improving video and audio streaming.
-Contents of this release can be tracked on the [iOS 5.1.0 Project Page](https://github.com/smartdevicelink/sdl_ios/projects/6).

----

 #### iOS SDK: 5.2.0
-**Expected Release Date**: March 29, 2018
+**Release Date**: March 27, 2018

-**Contents**: This release will focus on bug fixes and making integration easier for application developers.
-Contents of this release can be tracked on the [iOS 5.2.0 Project Page](https://github.com/smartdevicelink/sdl_ios/projects/7).
+**Contents**: This release focuses on bug fixes and making integration easier for application developers.
+It also adds a new `SDLScreenManager` which enables easier use of (so far) text, graphics, and soft buttons.
+Contents of this release are described in detail in the [iOS 5.2.0 Release Notes](https://github.com/smartdevicelink/sdl_ios/releases/tag/5.2.0).

 ---

 #### Android SDK: 4.5.0
-**Expected Release Date**: March 29, 2018
+**Release Date**: March 29, 2018

-**Contents**: This release will focus on bug fixes and making integration easier for application developers.
-Contents of this release can be tracked on the [Android 4.5.0 Project Page](https://github.com/smartdevicelink/sdl_android/projects/5).
+**Contents**: This release focuses on bug fixes and making integration easier for application developers.
+It also targets version 26 to make use of new Android Oreo features.
+Contents of this release are described in detail in the [Android 4.5.0 Release Notes](https://github.com/smartdevicelink/sdl_android/releases/tag/4.5.0).

 ---